-The results show empirical evidence of the crowding-in effect on public investments in infrastructure (Ln_Pub_Infra_Invest) over private investments, a positive sign.
+The results show empirical evidence of the crowding-in effect on public investments in infrastructure (Ln\Pub\Infra\Invest) over private investments, a positive sign.
 This means that a stimulus of 1% in public investments for infrastructure will result in a 0.113% increase in private investments.

-As for non-infrastructural public investments (Ln_Non_Pub_Infra_Invest) the sign obtained is also correct (negative), which suggests that the impact of the crowding-out effect dislocates private investments.
+As for non-infrastructural public investments (Ln\Non\Pub\Infra\Invest) the sign obtained is also correct (negative), which suggests that the impact of the crowding-out effect dislocates private investments.
 This means that a stimulus of 1% in non-infrastructural public investments will result in a 0.0741% decrease in private investments.

 Table 4.
-Productivity determinants
+Productivity and technology investments determinants